 The nearest Michelin star restaurant is just 5 miles away, you can read the superb reviews here:

 There is a wonderful shabby chic cafe in Eymet run by a couple of British ladies, where you can get the best ever bacon rolls or speciality cakes and it comes highly recommended.
 They have a Facebook page and you can visit it by Clicking here:

 Our worst kept secret !
 Has to be Le Tuquet in Bouniagues and has the advantage of only being 3 miles away.
 It is a proper French restaurant where there is no menu, you turn up and pay a fixed price per head and you get as much fantastic food and wine as you could ever need.
 Our friends wrote this review: "You must go there at a lunchtime , good honest French food , lorry drivers and locals .
 Wine flows and as previously noted how do they do it for the price .
 I had my all birthday parties there before I left .
 My favourite place to eat, relaxed with no pretensions"

-Bergerac is well worth visiting.
+Bergerac is well worth visiting for dinner.
 It is a maze of cobbled streets with fascinating shops and restaurants.
 Eating out in Bergerac is not so much a special occasion but more a necessity.
 It is renowned for its dedication to gastronomy.
 Numerous restaurants, cafés and crêperies serve everything from flavoursome light meals to glorious presentations of several courses – accompanied, of course, by some of the world’s finest wines.
 Look out for Tourins – a local speciality soup, truffles and foie gras.
 The area is known for its wild boar, partridge, hare, quail, duck, geese and trout, all of which will feature on almost all restaurant menus.
 A few restaurants we would recommend are: